-All managers should be provided the unequivocal authority to turn down any candidate who may be offered from above.
+All managers should be provided the absolute authority to turn down any candidate who may be offered from above.

-Not on personal grounds, BUT only if their judgment is that the candidate cannot do the necessary work.
+Not on personal grounds, BUT only if they judge that the candidate cannot do the necessary work.

-By providing this authority you can get rid much of the tension and unease amongst managers.
+By providing this authority, you can eliminate much of the tension and unease amongst managers.

-Managers should not have excessive say over who gets hired, what they should have say over is who they want on their team.
-This must be established through the employee’s ability for doing the work that is required in that role.
+Managers should not have an excessive say over who gets hired.
+What they should have say over is who they want on their team.
+This must be established through the employee’s ability to do the required work in that role.
 NOT from personal feelings, favoritism, or vendettas.

 This is easier said than done.